kmmbvnr/viewflow-docs-v1/docs/viewflow_core.rst

         url(r'^sampleflow/', FlowViewSet(SampleFlow).urls)
     ]

-or, in case of viewflow frontend
+or, in the case of viewflow frontend

 .. code-block:: python